stechstudio/laravel-jwt/README.md

 ## Route middleware

+We frequently use JWTs to authorize a request.
+This might be generated and consumed by the same app, or it is frequently cross-app authorization.

 You can use the included `jwt` middleware to validate a JWT request.
 The middleware will look for the JWT in a number of places:

 1) As a request parameter named `jwt` or `token`